Mohit-Kumawat2004/Mohit-Kumawat2004/README.md

 - 🤝 I’m looking for help with **Car Rental Management System**

-- 👨‍💻 All of my projects are available at [https://github.com/Mohit-Kumawat2004/Minor_Projects](https://github.com/Mohit-Kumawat2004/Minor_Projects)
+- 👨‍💻 All of my minor projects are available at [https://github.com/Mohit-Kumawat2004/Minor_Projects](https://github.com/Mohit-Kumawat2004/Minor_Projects)

-- 💬 Ask me about **Data Structures and Algorithms , Databases , Python**
+- 💬 Ask me about **Data Structures and Algorithms , Databases , Python, MYSQL,**

 - 📫 How to reach me **unofficialkumawatmohit7678@gmail.com**